Rapid Rashmi

 Rashmi R. Rao, also known as RJ Rapid Rashmi, is an Indian radio personality and actor from Bangalore.

 Career

 She has worked as a radio jockey and a TV anchor.
 She also participated in the dance reality show Dancing star, but was eliminated.
 She has also sung a song for the movie Deal Raja.
 She contested in the reality show Bigg Boss Kannada (season 6).

-She is also the host of the No.1 podcast 'Just Curious' on her Rapid Rashmi YouTube channel.
-The podcast features candid and insightful conversations with personalities such as Dr. Shivarajkumar, Sriimurali, Sudha Rani, Ashika Ranganath, Shruti Hariharan, Nagathihalli Chandrashekhar and entrepreneurs like Raghvendra Rao, Zerodha VP, KMF, KSDL and so on.
+She is also the host of the podcast 'Just Curious' on her Rapid Rashmi YouTube channel.
+The podcast features conversations with personalities such as Dr. Shivarajkumar, Sriimurali, Sudha Rani, Ashika Ranganath, Shruti Hariharan, Nagathihalli Chandrashekhar and entrepreneurs like Raghvendra Rao, Zerodha VP, KMF, KSDL and so on.

 Expanding her reach, she has also launched the 'Just Curious' English podcast, connecting with a wider audience through engaging English-language conversations.

 Currently, Rashmi is associated with 92.7 Big FM.